Hector

 “What do you mean?”

-“We’re thrilled to tell you, Mr. Avery, that we’re developing a way to integrate the artificial intelligence software you developed with a physical body.
+“We’re thrilled to tell you that we’re developing a way to integrate the artificial intelligence model you developed with a physical body.
 We’ve used a mechanical armature, your DNA, and your data golem to create a composite life form.
 That’s what you attacked!”
 Roxanne beamed.

 “You’ve done what?”
 Mr. Avery looked horrified.

-“Now we’ll need you to resume your remote work right away, the data you give us daily is indispensable.
-When you stop shipping the data, everything falls apart and the service workers on the MegaCorp app start malfunctioning.”
+“We need you to resume your remote work right away.
+The data you give us daily is indispensable.
+When you stop shipping the data, the service workers on the MegaCorp app malfunction.”

 “I’m sure by then you’ll have finished training Hector, Mr. Avery.
 He will make a fine Mr. Avery when you retire.
 MegaCorp simply couldn’t function without you, Mr. Avery.”